If you love pan seared salmon, you will go crazy for this quick, simple weeknight Salmon Piccata recipe!

 To cook salmon:

-- First, dry salmon by patting gently on all sides with a paper towel.
+- Prepare the salmon filets.
+First, dry salmon by patting gently on all sides with a paper towel.

-- Combine all-purpose flour, kosher salt, and black pepper in a shallow bowl.
+- Make the dredge.
+Combine all-purpose flour, kosher salt, and black pepper in a shallow bowl.

-- Season salmon filets on all sides with flour, shaking off any excess.
+- Season the salmon filets.
+Season salmon filets on all sides with flour, shaking off any excess.

-- Heat oil in a large skillet over medium-high heat.
+- Cook the salmon on a stovetop.
+Heat oil in a large skillet over medium-high heat.
 When hot, add salmon, flesh side down, and cook for 3 minutes undisturbed.
 Carefully turn salmon over so it is now skin side down, then cook an additional 2-3 minutes for medium-rare.
 Transfer salmon to a plate while you make the sauce.

 Salmon is medium-rare (our preferred doneness for the fish) when the internal temperature reaches 110-125 F.